lea-byte/Project_2/README.md

 ## Reproduce our results

-One needs to download the following file [Link to Google](https://www.google.com) ("model.h5") and add in the folder "files".
+One needs to download the following file [URL] ("model.h5") and add in the folder "files".

-If one simply wants to reproduce the **predictions** made (without recompiling the entire model which takes many hours), one should run the file `.py`.
+If one simply wants to reproduce the **predictions** made (without recompiling the entire model which takes many hours), one should run the file `Predict.py`.
+It will create the groundtruths in the folder "test".

 ## Team members
 * Thomas Hasler